Astronatural/Langstons_Labyrinth/project_overview.md

 Distpatches:
+    FETCH_GAME  //  to GET a SPECIFIC GAME to the GAMEBOARD.
-    FETCH_GAME  //  to call the GET for an old game.
+    FETCH_GAMES  //  to GET a list of games for the GM SCREEN.
     MAKE_GAME  //  to GET a new game.
     DELETE  //   obviously.
     MOVE_PC  //  update the Party token